-Director Duties carried out on management or supervisory bodies Guangchao Zhu Deputy Head Engineer at the State Grid Corporation of China General Director of the Department of International Cooperation at the State Grid Corporation of China.
-Chairman of the Board of Directors at NGCP, Philippines Board Member of HKEI in Hong Kong, China Mengrong Cheng Deputy Director General of the Department of International Cooperation at the State Grid Corporation of China President of the State Grid Corporation of China US Office Acting Chief of GEIDCO North America Office Director of Sherpa on Management Committee of Global Sustainable Electricity Partnership (G-SEP) Lequan Li Consultant of State Grid International Development Corporation Limited Member of the Board of Directors of AusNet Services Jorge Magalhães Correia Chairman of the Board of Directors of Fidelidade - Companhia de Seguros, S.A.
-Chairman of the Board of Directors of Luz Saúde, S.A.
-Non-executive Vice President of the Board of Directors of Banco Comercial Português, S.A.
-Non-executive member of the Board of Directors of Longrun Portugal, SGPS, S.A José Luís Arnaut Managing Partner of CMS Rui Pena, Arnaut & Associados Member of the Executive Committee of CMS Legal Services EEIG (Frankfurt) Chairman of the Board of Directors of ANA - Aeroportos de Portugal (Vinci Airports) Member of the international Advisory Board of Goldman Sachs (London) Member of the Advisory Board of AON Vice-Chairman of the Lisbon Tourism Association Chairman of the General Meeting of Portway, Handling de Portugal, S.A.
-(Vinci Airports) Chairman of the General Meeting of Siemens Portugal Chairman of the General Meeting of Tabaqueira II, S.A.
+Director Duties carried out on management or supervisory bodies Managing Partner of CMS Rui Pena, Arnaut & Associados Member of the Executive Committee of CMS Legal Services EEIG (Frankfurt) Chairman of the Board of Directors of ANA - Aeroportos de Portugal (Vinci Airports) Member oft he international Advisory Board of Goldman Sachs (London) Member of the Advisory Board of AON José Luís Arnaut Vice-Chairman of the Lisbon Tourism Association Chairman of the General Meeting of Portway, Handling de Portugal, S.A.
+(Vinci Airports) Chairman of the General Meeting of Siemens Portugal Chairman of the General Meeting of Super Bock Group Chairman of the General Meeting of Tabaqueira II, S.A.
 Chairman of the General Meeting of the Portuguese Football Federation